hyosung11/Launch-School/Courses/journal.md

 11:06 Time to play with SungOh.
 When I return study this: "1.3.11 The Constructor `prototype` Property"

 12:41 My game this afternoon got cancelled and everyone is away so it's quiet and I can study for a little bit now.

+13:10 I'm still a little shaky on all the nuances of constructors with prototypes for object creation.